marisarpo/horizons-week02/day4/horello-ajax/readme.md

 can read data from the cloud, and write our changes back to the cloud.
 This is the most important part of this project, so let's get started.

-Step one is to download all of the data for the board we're attaching to when our app loads.
-Double-check that you've hardcoded the board ID in `index.html` in the `<script>` section at the top.

 We love you--you should know that by now--but you're on your own for this part.
 It's your time to fly, butterfly.
 Here are some hints to get you on your way:

 - Where, and how, do we want to download the board data from the API so that we can display it to the user when they open our app?
+Where do we store the board ID that we grabbed in the previous phase, and how do we retrieve this board data when the app loads?
 - Think carefully about where IDs come from.
 Plugging into an API changes this a bit.
 - The Trello JS client makes things relatively straightforward for us.